s-ol/alive/docs/guide.md

 you save the file.

 ## syntax
-As we just saw, *expressions* in alive take the form of parenthesized lists.
+As we just saw, *expressions* in alv take the form of parenthesized lists.
 Elements of an expression have to be separated by whitespace, but any type of and amount of whitespace is valid: feel free to use spaces, tabs, and newlines to format code to your liking.
 The following are all equal and valid examples: